Secondary Life Science/Biology Education

 Additionally, our students are members of the Teacher Education Association (TEA), a pre-professional organization of students currently preparing for careers in education.
 Members of the TEA may choose to join either the Student Oklahoma Education Association (SOEA) or the Student Professional Oklahoma Educators (SPOE).
 Both organizations offer benefits to teacher education candidates and provide numerous professional development opportunities.
 Each semester, the TEA has a Meet and Greet to welcome new education majors.
 Other activities of the TEA include the SGU Christmas Festival and tutoring in local schools.

-We are proud of the fact that 100 percent of our program completers in Secondary Life Science/Biology Education pass the state certification tests and find employment immediately following graduation or are accepted into graduate school.
-We have Secondary Life Science/Biology Education alumni from SGU in school districts throughout Oklahoma.
+We have Secondary Life Science/Biology Education alumni from St. Gregory's in school districts throughout Oklahoma.
 Science majors who teach in Oklahoma for five years receive an incentive bonus from the State Regents of Higher Education.

-FOR MORE INFORMATION about becoming an SGU Secondary Life Science Biology Education major, email us at firstname.lastname@example.org
+For more information about becoming a St. Gregory's Secondary Life Science Biology Education major, email us at email@example.com.